 - Bio-Based Cores: Plant-based foams and composites offer biodegradable, eco-friendly alternatives to traditional cores, reducing environmental impact.

-- Nanotechnology: Nano-enhanced coatings improve corrosion resistance and UV protection, extending panel lifespan in the UAE’s climate.
+- Nanotechnology: Nano-enhanced coatings improve corrosion resistance and UV protection, extending panel lifespan in DUBAI’s climate.

 - Hybrid Cores: Combining PU and Rockwool creates panels with balanced insulation, fire resistance, and soundproofing.